EvisHome/Home-Assistant/smart-speaker/readme.md

 * Configure the wireless LAN
 * Under the Services tab, enable SSH and use password authentication

+*if SSH is not working for some reason, then this can be fixed, by adding a file in to the boot (bootfs).
+Add a file called **ssh** into the bootfs directory.
+And restart the Pi, now SSH with the created username and password should work.*

 <br>

 ## Setting up the Pi (Satellite)